simCAN

 CAN signal scenario simulation for bench validation

-Bench-test CAN and ADAS signal behavior before road testing.
+Bench-test CAN signal behavior before road testing.

 Build repeatable signal scenarios from DBC files and Excel, transmit them on real CAN hardware, record live bus behavior, and replay it for fast bench development.